yochie/STSHeuristicsMod/README.md

 Launch the game "with mods" from steam and check the mod to activate it.

 # Usage
-Fill in the ratings according to your liking (hopelfully the defaults will get better with time).
+Fill in the ratings according to your liking (hopefully the defaults will get better with time).
 Here are the parameters currently used:

 * D1 (damage, single target) : Integer in range [0,10]
 * Dx (damage, area of effect) : Integer in range [0,10]